-• Amendments to PAS 41, Agriculture, Taxation in fair value measurements
+• Amendments to PAS 41, Agriculture, Taxation in fair value measurements earlier adoption permitted.
+The amendments are not expected to have a material impact on the Group.

 The amendment removes the requirement in paragraph 22 of PAS 41 that entities exclude cash flows for taxation when measuring the fair value of assets within the scope of PAS 41.